Judy Rugasira Kyanda: Career

-After her Bachelors Degree, Judy joined Mason, Owen and partners, a firm of Chartered surveyors in Mayfair London.
+After her bachelor's degree, Judy joined Mason, Owen and partners, a firm of Chartered surveyors in Mayfair London.
 In 1995, she came back to Uganda and worked with her employer then Steven Bamwanga, a land economist who was also a friend to her father.
 She later went back to pursue her Masters after four years of working in Uganda at University of Reading where she was head hunted by Knight Frank to be their managing director in Uganda and that she has been since.

 Judy was the vice president of Association Of Real Estates Agents(AREA) Uganda, Between 2012 and 2014, she was the director Africa Real Estates Society (AFRES) and a member of Enterprise Group Uganda.

 In 2017, Judy was appointed Head of Surveyors Board by the minister of Lands, Housing and Urban Development, Betty Amongi.

 Personal life

 She is married to Leopold Kyanda, a Major General in the Uganda People's Defence Force (UPDF).